 You’re completely right.
-Regulation requires that healthcare employers verify professional licensure at hire and again at the time of renewal.
-Many of our competitors tout once-per-month verifications, and that’s completely acceptable, as well.
+The regulation requires that healthcare employers verify professional licensure at hire and again at the time of renewal.
+Many of our competitors tout once-per-month verifications, which is also completely acceptable.

 Take this example:

-In a sample of 500,000 licenses and certifications monitored over at 6-month period, EverCheck captured 2,192 disciplinary actions that may have gone unnoticed had we waited until the next renewal cycle.
+In a sample of 500,000 licenses and certifications monitored over a 6-month period, EverCheck captured 2,192 disciplinary actions that may have gone unnoticed had we waited until the next renewal cycle.